 Fear not Easties, you have an ice cream supper spot as well.
 This Bedok ice cream cafe has come up with the coolest flavours like Balsamic Strawberry and Smoked Hay that can’t be found elsewhere.

 If you want late night wholesomeness, G7’s Frog Claypot Porridge is a classic supper spot for many night owls.
 The thick gravy and dried chili make it a hearty, decadent treat that’s worth travelling to Geylang for.

 Seng Kee Black Chicken Herbal Soup (closes at 2am)

-Seng Kee’s Black Chicken soup is undoubtedly one of the most well-known supper spots in Singapore’s Eastside.
-The wholesome herbal notes and silky Mee Sua are perfect for cold nights
+Seng Kee’s Black Chicken soup is undoubtedly one of the most well-known supper spots on Singapore’s East side.
+The wholesome herbal notes and silky Mee Sua are perfect for cold rainy nights.

 📍 475 Changi Rd, Singapore 419892